eslamedhat/XDomain/README.md

 * pip3 install dnspython
 * pip3 install BeautifulSoup4 (On some systems, you need to install this first "sudo apt-get install python-bs4")
 * pip3 install selenium
+* sudo apt-get install firefox-esr (Only if not installed)

 ## Usage:
 ```